What is Green Squirrel?

 Team Squirrel is led by Becca and Hannah.

 Becca is Green Squirrel’s founder.
 Passionate about environmental issues from an early age, Becca was frustrated by the barriers to living sustainably in her adopted city of Cardiff.
-She has channelled her experience in community engagement and event management to found and grow Green Squirrel and build a strong network of green experts and professionals.
+She has channelled her experience in community engagement and event management to found and grow Green Squirrel and build a strong network of green experts and professionals, as well as a community of like minded individuals.

 In her spare time Becca can be found in her garden growing way too many tomatoes.